cookiesncream716/helloWorld2/README.md

 }
 ```

 6. Because we have added some dependencies, we are going to need to bundle everything together using something like [build-modules](https://github.com/fresheneesz/buildModules).
+[Webpack](https://webpack.github.io/) is probably the most popular bundler, but for our purposes, build-modules will be a little easier to use.
 Install build-modules, create a javascript file (e.g. bundle.js), and follow the example.
 When you run it, the output will be a ___.umd.js file, which will be what you need to link to in the html file.

 Open it in the browser and see what day it is.